-Before approving an enterprise agreement, the Commission must ensure the agreement or variation passes the better off overall test.
+Before approving an enterprise agreement, the Commission must ensure the agreement passes the better off overall test.

 This test requires that each of the employees to be covered by the agreement are better off overall than under the relevant modern award.

-The better off overall test is outlined in the Fair Work Act 2009 and applies to agreements made on or after 1 January 2010.
+The better off overall test is outlined in the Fair Work Act 2009.

 Approval with undertakings

-The Commission may approve an enterprise agreement that does not meet the requirements in the Fair Work Act 2009 if satisfied that a written undertaking meets the concern.
+The Commission may approve an enterprise agreement that may not meet certain requirements of the Fair Work Act 2009 if satisfied that a written undertaking meets the concern.